The gorgeous state of Tennessee has twelve nationally designated parks and historical sites worth visiting!

 All of them were involved in developing a top-secret government program called the Manhattan Project, which aimed to create the world’s first atomic bombs for World War II that were later dropped on Hiroshima and Nagasaki.

 The Park, which opened in 2015, features many historic sites, facilities, and artifacts and highlights the story of people, science, and engineering that permanently changed the world.

 Here, you can learn more about why and how the first atomic bombs were developed and what the devastating consequences on society ended up being.

-Laboratories for designing and building the bombs were in Los Alamos, including the Gun Site Facilities, the V-Site Facilities, and the Pajarito Site; plutonium making “B Reactor” in Hanford and 3 hidden complexes in Oak Ridge, which are the X-10 Graphite Reactor National Historic Landmark (producing plutonium), the K-25 Building and Buildings 9731 and 9204-3 at the Y-12 complex (enriching uranium).
+Laboratories for designing and building the bombs were in Los Alamos, including the Gun Site Facilities, the V-Site Facilities, and the Pajarito Site; plutonium-making “B Reactor” in Hanford; and three hidden complexes in Oak Ridge, which are the X-10 Graphite Reactor National Historic Landmark (producing plutonium), the K-25 Building, and Buildings 9731 and 9204-3 at the Y-12 complex (enriching uranium).